> >

 More Info:

-Last time I rode a fixie was 13 years ago, in 2012, and last time I rode a bike was 8 years ago.
+Last time I rode a fixie was 13 years ago, in 2012, and last time I rode a bike was 8 years ago in 2017.
 So I'm returning to the sport with this bike.
-Thus why the stem is in upright position and handlebars slightly up - I yet have to re-gain my flexibility.
-Right now, ready for a ride it weights just a bit over 8kg, so still room for improvement (planned: crankset, BB, tires and seatpost) Frame brand states max 25c tires, but as there are space and roads here (Thailand) are not the best I'll try to fit 28c.
+At this stage it's 7.2kg ready for a ride; still room for improvement (planned: rear wheel and fork) Frame brand states max 25c tires, but as there are space and roads here (Thailand) are not the best I fitted 26c without issues.

 No Comments Yet